paketo-buildpacks/rfcs/text/go/0001-go-bom.md

   which is the same as the description)
 	* If this is required, is there an idiomatic way to capture the package description in Go applications and libraries?
+* Should the dependency be called `cyclonedx-gomod` or something more abstract like `bom-generator`?
+  * The specific dependency is simpler to reason about both at the `requires`/`provides` API level and in the code in `go-build` buildpack.
+We also have no evidence that we will ever support (or be able to support) multiple golang BOM generators.
+  * The more abstract name allows for different implementations of BOM-generation without making a breaking change to the `requires`/`provides` API.

 ## Resources